ajinomoto124/E190uLab3/lE190uLab3.md

 #### Testing Methodology:
 For the sake of simplicity, we decided to run all of our tests using the first challenge level in Lugaru on the easiest difficulty.
 The level is simple.
 There are three enemy rabbits and the player must defeat all of them in battle.
+The three testers were: myself, Andy and our friend Jonathon.

 The statistics we logged were: the level played, the system time that the test was completed, whether the player won or lost,the total time the player survived,the number of attacks, the number of special "rabbit kick" attacks, the number of successful attacks, the number of times the player pulled off a reversal, the number of times the player's attack was reversal'ed by an enemy, the difficulty played on, and the score for that round.